-For that reason, we arge the Congress not to delay in granting what his been proved a very effective tool, cease and desist authority to the Equal Employment Opportunity Commission.
+For that reason, we urge the Congress not to delay in granting what has been proved a very effective tool, cease-and-desist authority.

+to the Equal Employment Opportunity Commission.

 During the June 1969 hearings held by the Senate Subcommittee on Executive Reorganizations on S. 740, a bill to establish the Interagency Committee on Mexican-American Affairs, Commissioner Vicente Ximenes of the Equal Employment Opportunity Commission testified that: